the chair at the table

 If gaining applause, was as good as seeing those around you smile.

-What if the biggest stage was there all along - waiting for you to grace?
+What if the biggest stage was there all along - waiting for you?

 Would you change the way you acted?
 Change the way you appreciated a seat at the table?